 All of us at Open Colleges put the student at the centre of everything we do, whether that’s helping you find the right course, designing a new course, making improvements to our online campus or giving the support you need to reach your goals.

 December 2013 saw Open Colleges Australia (the holding company of Open Colleges Pty Ltd) become part of Apollo Education Group, Inc.

 Being part of Apollo gives Open Colleges access to the expertise, experience and educational resources of the University of Phoenix (USA), Institute of Professional Development (USA), BPP University (UK) and other institutions in the Apollo global network.

 Our ongoing partnerships and place within the Apollo family ensure we continue to deliver a student experience that’s best in class.

 - Study nationally recognised qualifications

-- Choose from over 100 online courses
+- Choose from a wide variety online courses

 - Fit study around your family or work commitments

 - Enrol 365 days of the year

 - Find a payment option that works for you